christianalfoni/christianalfoni.github.io/_posts/2015-01-09-plant-a-baobab-tree-in-your-flux-application.md

 Immutability can be a difficult concept to grasp, but a more important question to answer is; "why would you want to use it"?
 There are two sides to this story.
 Immutability is a general concept that makes sure that whenever an object or array is changed, the object/array itself will change its reference.
 This makes sure that one part of your code can not mutate the state of other parts of your code.
 To my understading this is something that gives value on very large projects, with huge codebases and a large team.
 Much like type checking.
 But the other side of this story is related to React JS and its rendering.
 You can use immtability to allow for shallow comparison when verifying if a render should occur in a component.
 The **React.addons.update** method, or the [immutability-js](https://github.com/facebook/immutable-js) lib, will help you do this.
 The problem is that it is both difficult to use and understand why you need to use it.

 ### The solutions
 There are many alternatives out there.
 Just have a look at [the React JS wiki](https://github.com/facebook/react/wiki/Complementary-Tools).
 What I think all of them have in common is that they are more expressive in regards of syntax, they are not as verbose as the Facebook dispatcher and store.
 Some of them handle async operations as a layer in front of the dispatcher, called *action creators*.
 To handle the same action in multiple stores some libraries have different implementations of waitFor, and some uses mixins to merge stores into one single store.
-There are not many that handles the circular depdendency issue, but mixins is one solution that will handle that too.
+There are not many that handle the circular depdendency issue, but mixins is one solution that will handle that too.
 Some of them has immutability built in either by update methods to change state, or pure cloning.

 So now we have some background on what challenges flux has and what still needs to be evolved until we reach a widely accepted implementation... if we ever get there, or should for that matter :-) Now we are going to look at one specific implementation that I think solves all these issues very elegantly.